Atohor/fifa-21-data-cleaning-task/README.md

 <div align="center">
     <h2>W/F , SM , IR</h2>
 </div>
 These three columns contains player ratings in different aspect with a ranking of 1-5 .
-However a star symbol was attached to each row and this was removed using the replace function and the data type was changed to numeric.
+However a star symbol was encoded to each row and this was removed using the replace function and the data type was changed to numeric.

 | Before | After |
 |--------|-------|